Senior Executive Programme

 Designed for the Global Health Innovator

-A Programme with a Truly Global ScopeThe modular Programme delivered on three different continents in four locations Heidelberg (Germany), Alajuela (Costa Rica), Nairobi (Kenya) and Barcelona (Spain) is a learning journey starting with the broader Global Health context, its challenges and opportunities, innovation potential to improve health care performance, ideas on transformation and development of new services, and implementation and leading change.
+A Programme with a Truly Global ScopeThe modular Programme delivered on three different continents Alajuela (Costa Rica), Nairobi (Kenya) and Barcelona (Spain) is a learning journey starting with the broader Global Health context, its challenges and opportunities, innovation potential to improve health care performance, ideas on transformation and development of new services, and implementation and leading change.
 The interactive learning model will include visits to local innovation clusters, an individual innovation project, and coaching and mentoring.

-Module 2 – Global Health Innovation Management: Getting Ready for What Lies Ahead15-19 July 2019, INCAE Business School, Alajuela (Costa Rica) The second module explores how an entrepreneurship approach can contribute to Global Health and the challenges it faces in the context of low-income countries.
+Module 1 – Global Health Innovation Management: Getting Ready for What Lies Ahead30 August – 3 September 2021, INCAE Business School, Alajuela (Costa Rica) The first module explores how an entrepreneurship approach can contribute to Global Health and the challenges it faces in the context of low-income countries.
 Participants will learn innovation management tools such as how to integrate strategic stakeholders’ needs and resources to achieve their projects’ goals and to develop key performance indicators to assess their impact.
 This module will provide participants with the opportunity to reflect on the leadership skills necessary to work in Global Health, as well as teach them how to lead high performance teams.
 Finally, participants will acquire a better understanding of the Latin American context, its role and conditions within a Global Health agenda.

 - Explore how an entrepreneurial mind-set can drive Global Health Innovation.

 - Acquire management tools and skills to integrate stakeholders’ needs and resources to support the success of their projects.

 - Analyse innovative Business Models to serve the base of the pyramid.